justin-zz/Projects/README.md

 Projects I've been involved in with major contributions.

 1. Mealer (Android App)
-   A 5-person project we undertook to create an aesthetic and intuitive application that connects customers directly to cooks.
+   <br>A 5-person project we undertook to create an aesthetic and intuitive application that connects customers directly to cooks.
    - Database hosted on Firebase & developed on Android Studio
    - Design patterns like composition used to manage users as Clients/Cooks/Admins; among others
    - DP search engine for meals

 2. Sunshine Dentist Clinic (Web App)
-   Another project undertaken by 5 people to create a website for a hospital that can handle several branches.
+   <br>Another project undertaken by 5 people to create a website for a hospital that can handle several branches.
    - Built with Java using PostgreSQL, Apache Tomcat and hosted locally w/ SoftEther VPN
    - Using JSP & servlets, users would smoothly navigate through their views: such as dentists, patients, recepcionists, etc...
    - Recepcionists, for instance would be able to create appointments and specify medical resources to be used as well as relevant teeth